 The reason you may want to consider this step is that the different buyers that you interact with will have different needs, interests, problems, lingo, etc. You could go out and say the same thing to everybody but having messaging that is tailored for the different target prospects that you talk with can improve your ability to effectively communicate and take you to the next level.

-Categories or labels you may want to think about with buyer personas could include different industries, size of companies, location, department in a company, level in the organization, and stage in the sales cycle.
+Categories or labels you may want to think about with buyer personas could include different industries, sizes of companies, locations, departments in a company, levels in the organization, and stages in the sales cycle.